 My grandmother was perfect, and not by accident.
 She was an architect and photographer; beauty was literally in her bones.
 Tosca’s aria “Vissi d’Arte” played at home on loop: “I lived for love; I lived for art,” she’d say were life goals.
 She designed the country homes of politicians, composers, and generals of the highest order—all while looking perfectly coiffed in a frame of history that did not coif.

 Start with hot steam from a shower or bath.
 Allow the capillaries to open up and the skin to become supple.
-Now, get out the ground coffee.
 For decades, Russian girls have been using coffee grounds in the sauna for circulation and to decrease the appearance of veins.
 Siberian beauty Irina Shayk has made no secret of her love of the Russian baths at 88 Fulton Street in NYC’s financial district.
-Coffee and steam are the perfect natural exfoliator to slough off summer or jet-lagged skin.
-Because coffee is so high in antioxidants, it acts as an anti-aging tool to keep your skin revitalized and wrinkle-free.
-Mid–steamy shower, apply a generous amount of coffee scrub to any area that needs some TLC.
-Coffee is a stimulant and diuretic, therefore it can temporarily eliminate water from fat cells.
+Though Coffee and steam may seem like the perfect natural exfoliator to slough off summer or jet-lagged skin (as it's ideal for increasing circulation and decreasing cellulite in areas like the thighs and buttocks), virgin coffee grounds are not the best choice for facial exfoliation.
+According to Rhea Souhleris Grous, an aesthetics specialist with more than two decades experience and the founder of La Suite Skincare, it's best to use keep use them on your body oil, and apply a serum or mask with caffeine to gently increase circulation post-steam.
+See, coffee is a stimulant and diuretic, therefore it can temporarily eliminate water from fat cells.
 With repeated coffee use, this natural scrub is a great, natural way to decrease any signs of cellulite.
-Pro-tip: Rub coffee grounds on the neck to decrease visible lines from cell phone use and craning while texting (otherwise known as "tech neck").

 For coffee with added safflower oil, we love Le Labo’s scrub for exfoliation and moisturizing all at once.